artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension-v2.md

 ### Trigger View

-Trigger a view for your Single Page Applications.
+The Trigger View action can be called whenever a new page is loaded or when a component on a page is re-rendered.
+Trigger view should be implemented for Single Page Applications.

 1. Specify the view name that must be triggered.
 2. Specify whether the triggering of the view should be attributed to an impression for reporting by checking the Page checkbox.
 If the view is correlated to a component that is re-rendered and does not attribute to an impression for reporting then leave the Page checkbox unchecked.